3 options to get back your restrictions pincode (parental control)

-Fortunately there are ways to recover your Restrictions settings without the need to restore your iPhone as a new device.
+Fortunately there are ways to retrieve your Restrictions settings without the need to restore your iPhone as a new device.

 What happens if you keep failing adding the wrong Parental Restrictions code?

-If under Settings you had 'Restriction ON' and when you try to unlock the code it says '1 failed attempt', we can help you recover that code.
+If under Settings you had 'Restriction ON' and when you try to unlock the code it says '1 failed attempt', we can help you retrieve that code.
 Show me!

 You can of course think that you might have miss-entered it so you perhaps want to retry but then you might end up with '2 failed attempts'.
 Don't worry if you continue and try a third time, Apple won't lock you out but simply slow it down for you.

 Note: The parental restrictions code is not related to your device PIN passcode.
-We cannot recover your phone unlock code.
+We cannot retrieve your phone unlock code.

 Option 1: Manually getting the apps if you don't have a very recent backup of your data